British ex-soldier captured by Russians in Mariupol and paraded on state TV

-Shaun Pinner: British ex-soldier captured by Russians in Mariupol and paraded on state TV
+Shaun Pinner: British ex-soldier captured by Russia in Mariupol and paraded on state TV

 Former British soldier, 48, had been fighting alongside Ukraine marines against Russian invaders

-A second British fighter who had been serving alongside the Ukrainian has been paraded on Russian state TV after his capture in Mariupol.
+A second British fighter who had been serving alongside Ukrainian troops has been paraded on Russian state TV after his capture in Mariupol.

 Shaun Pinner, a 48-year-old former British soldier, had been fighting alongside Ukrainian marines against Russian forces who invaded almost two months ago.